NVIDIA/cper-logger/README.md

 ## Usage

-To use this application, take template-app_git.bb, and put it into an appropriate meta layer (generally meta-<machine name>), and rename to your application name in the form of
+To use this application, take template-app_git.bb, and put it into an appropriate meta layer (generally meta-machine_name), and rename to your application name in the form of

 my-app-name_git.bb